-Talking about my journey, the society had a monotonous thought that women can never become successful entrepreneurs and I decided to prove them all wrong & break the prevailing monotony of the society with an idea that no woman should face the problems of lack of exposure & awareness in their professional journey because of being from a small town.
+Talking about my journey, society had a monotonous thought that women can never become successful entrepreneurs and I decided to prove them all wrong & break the prevailing monotony of society with an idea that no woman should face the problems of lack of exposure & awareness in their professional journey because of being from a small town.

 Q2) What was your key driving force to become an entrepreneur?

-The idea of becoming an Entrepreneur surrounded my mind ever since my childhood but due to the lack of exposure & awareness, a proper map to reach to that goal was missing.
-After the completion of my masters I served the industry for close to 5-6 years post which one fine day, I decided to start my entrepreneurial journey without a second thought with an idea that no woman should face the problems of lack of exposure & awareness in their professional journey because of being from a small town.
+The idea of becoming an Entrepreneur surrounded my mind ever since my childhood but due to the lack of exposure & awareness, a proper map to reach that goal was missing.
+After the completion of my master’s I served the industry for close to 5-6 years post one fine day, I decided to start my entrepreneurial journey without a second thought with an idea that no woman should face the problems of lack of exposure & awareness in their professional journey because of being from a small town.

 Q3) How did you come up with the name for your business/startup?